mbecker20/komodo/docsite/docs/sync-resources.md

 and the core backend will poll for any updates (you can also manually trigger an update poll / execution in the UI).

-File detection is additive and recursive, so you can spread out your resource declarations across any number of files and use any nesting of folders (they should all be under one root folder).
+File detection is additive and recursive, so you can spread out your resource declarations across any number of files and use any nesting of folders to organize resources inside a root folder.
 Additionally, you can create multiple `ResourceSyncs` and each sync will be handled independently.
 This allows different syncs to manage resources on a "per-project" basis.

 The UI will display the computed sync actions and only execute them upon manual confirmation.